Usama-Younus/hello-world/README.md

 # hello-world

+Hi people of the earth!

-My first repository on github
+Usama here and this is my first repository on github!